-Exercise 1: Ring Face Pulls
+Ring Exercises – Face Pulls

-The Ring Face Pull is a favorite of mine due to the engagement you can feel in throughout the entire upper back.
+The Ring Face Pull is a favourite of mine due to the engagement you can feel in throughout the entire upper back.
 It’s a great pulling variation that allows you to wake up the muscles that will be necessary when you hop up on the bar.

 Perform 4 x 6-8 reps with a 2112 Tempo.

-Exercise 2: Single Arm Ring Row
+Ring Exercises – Single Arm Ring Row

 We know how beneficial the classic Ring Row can be for improving your pulling strength.
 I’m a huge fan of unilateral movements because we can individually address R/L imbalances while also involving movement in a different plane of motion.